 The word "bungalow" is derived from bangla or bangala, used in the province of Bengal in India to describe a cool, thatched roof dwelling.
 British colonists adapted these structures as summer homes in which the interior was arranged around central living rooms.
 This design became the prototype for America's Craftsman Bungalows, where it signified a look that was simple, basic and antithetical to the flowery excesses of Victorian architecture.

-You will find listed here the officers of the Historic Society, the organization that runs our neighborhood.
-Inquiries should be directed to the Lord Mayor, though new neighbors should also get in touch with their Street Alderman.
+You will find listed here the officers of the Albany Historic District, the organization that runs our neighborhood.
+Inquiries should be directed to the President, though new neighbors should also get in touch with their Street Alderman.

 - Garden Tour Chairperson